Almighty-Mose/Almighty-Mose.github.io/_posts/2018-02-20-code_is_a_means_to_an_end_that_never_ends.markdown

 ---
 layout: post
 title:      "Code is a Means to an End that Never Ends."
-date:       2018-02-20 19:56:52 +0000
+date:       2018-02-20 14:56:53 -0500
 permalink:  code_is_a_means_to_an_end_that_never_ends
 ---

 The code we write is an expression, an extension of ourselves.
-Semi-broken, constantly searching for the extra functionality that makes us whole.
-Just as in life, through code, we solve, we learn, we grow.
-As a program grows, it begins to contain slivers of personality, it takes on a life of its own.
+Semi-broken, constantly searching for the extra functionality that makes the program whole.
+Within our code, we solve, we learn, we grow.
+As a program grows, it begins to contain vestiges of personality - it takes on a life of its own.
 The program's writers are reflected in those methods and loops and strings.

 >Through learning code, we learn ourselves.